grafana/pyroscope/docs/sources/operators-guide/run-production-environment/production-tips/index.md

 ### Ensure Memcached is properly scaled

 We recommend ensuring Memcached evictions happen infrequently.
-Grafana Mimir query performances might be negatively affected if your Memcached cluster evicts items frequently.
+Grafana Fire query performances might be negatively affected if your Memcached cluster evicts items frequently.
 We recommend increasing your Memcached cluster replicas to add more memory to the cluster and reduce evictions.

 We also recommend running a dedicated Memcached cluster for each type of cache: query results, metadata, index, and chunks.